 What are clue gimmicks?

-In themed puzzles, clue gimmicks are a way of providing thematically-linked information to the solver which can only be revealed by solving the clues.
-The clues fulfil a dual purpose, leading both to answers to be entered in the grid and to additional text which is assembled in some way (often in clue order) to produce some form of message or instruction.
+In themed puzzles, clue gimmicks are a way of providing the solver with thematically-linked information which can only be revealed by solving the clues.
+The clues thus fulfil a dual purpose, leading both to answers to be entered in the grid and to additional text which is assembled in a particular way (often in clue order) to produce some form of message or instruction.
 So each of the across clues in a puzzle might have a letter missing from the definition; these letters, in clue sequence, could spell out CHANGE EVERY D TO AN H.

 All clues in a puzzle may have the same gimmick, some may have the same gimmick while others are normal, or multiple gimmicks may be used.
 It is incumbent on the setter to clearly state in the preamble what gimmicks are in play, eg 'The definitions in twelve across clues are missing a letter which must be reinstated before solving; the definitions in twelve down clues contain an extra letter which must be removed before solving.
 Other clues are normal.'